srikanthkarra376/MesDepanneurs.fr-Test/README.md

 5) I notied A bug in the project.
 When you run the project for the first time It throws and expection that session variables are
    Undefined.

+ Find the link to the application hosted site :http://phpapp.epizy.com/index.php